YeShuzhan/PrivSTD/Readme.md

 ```
 pip install -r requirements.txt
 ```
-Then, we compare our method with different methods, that are, AGM-Tri, AGM-FCL, CPGM-DP.Before running with the programs, you need to download the datasets and put the code in the same directory with the datasets.
+Then, we compare our method with different methods, that are, UG, AG, AHP, MWEM, PrivBayes, HB-Striped, VDR.Before running with the programs, you need to download the datasets and put the code in the same directory with the datasets.
 These comparing methods can be run through a command with parameters including: a *method name*, a *model name*, a *epsilon*, a *dataset name*, a *alpha*, a *learning rate*,a *cell_size*,a *truncate size* and a *epoch*.
 Some of the parameters listed here may not be required by certain methods, but they do not affect the execution.
 To run these algorithms, we need to run the following commands separately:
 For example:

 ```